stackforge/fuel-docs/pages/planning-guide/4200-net-topology.rst

   and do not want to configure your network equipment, you can choose the Neutron + GRE topology.

+* The **Neutron with NSX** topology requires installed and configured NSX network hypervisor.
+  As with GRE segmetation it does not restrict the maximum number of available VLANs.
+  It also required to obtain NSX specific packages and host them so that Puppet can download and install on controllers and compute nodes during deployment stage.

 Some other considerations when choosing a network topology:

 - :ref:`ovs-term` and :ref:`bonding-term` can only be implemented on Neutron.
 - VMWare vCenter can only be implemented on Nova-network.
+- Neutron with NSX can only be implemented with KVM/QEMU hypervisor.
 - Murano is supported only on Neutron.